Dwight Dorau

 How would you characterize the business climate in the East Metro?
 Please elaborate on your answer.

 Please characterize your perspective on the ideal collaboration between government and the business community when it comes to tackling challenges whether they be education, housing, or workforce development?
-Do you feel the outcomes of the 2023-2024 legislative session positively or negatively impacted that collaboration and our state's business climate?
+Do you feel the outcomes of recent legislative sessions have positively or negatively impacted that collaboration and our state’s business climate?

 To obtain the best possible outcomes in all these areas, government must have complete and ongoing collaboration with businesses in the community; but that doesn’t mean government should be involved in every aspect of business.
-Sadly, the 2023-2024 legislative session has deeply, and negatively, passed legislation that will financially hurt our business climate in Minnesota, as well as individuals.
+Sadly, the legislative session has deeply, and negatively, passed legislation that will financially hurt our business climate in Minnesota, as well as individuals.
 Unprecedented tax increases, including the metro area sales tax increase, gasoline tax increases, and additional package delivery fees are only the beginning of the negative impacts to our state.
 As the 65 new education mandates take effect, school districts will need to cover down on the unfunded requirements, increasing local property taxes as well.
 If the legislature was truly looking out for small businesses and individual families, they failed, and instead only exacerbated the problem, ensuring we remain stuck in a high-cost rut – one that affects not only education, but workforce development and housing costs as well.
+Legislators need to listen to employers; truly listen.
+Then, make wise decisions for Minnesotans that will lead to a climate of growth for businesses, as well as growth in employee job opportunities.
+See below.

 What policies, if any, would you support to help employers address our state’s critical labor shortage?

 I would support a 20% business tax decrease, which would free up businesses to recruit new employees with higher wages.
-Thriving and prosperous small businesses will naturally attract labor, and those businesses who want to succeed will be able to create a better-trained and prosperous workforce.
+Thriving and prosperous small businesses will naturally attract labor, and those businesses who want to succeed will be better able to create a well-trained and prosperous workforce.

-The 2023-2024 Legislature passed many new mandates on employers, such as Paid Family Medical Leave, Earned Safe and Sick Time, and Worker Misclassification penalties.
-Do you support the PFML program in its current form or do you believe there needs to be further refinement before the program comes into effect in January 2026?
-If elected, what steps would you take to understand the impact of a proposal on the many types of businesses in the East Metro and how would you define any exceptions to those policies?
+The Legislature passed several new mandates on employers in recent years, such as Paid Family Medical Leave, Earned Safe and Sick Time, and Worker Misclassification penalties.
+Do you support these policies as they are currently structured, or do you believe they need further refinement?
+If elected, how would you evaluate the impact of such proposals on East Metro employers, and what principles would guide your approach to exemptions or modifications?

 What are your strategies to address public safety challenges in your district and the state?

 Since retiring from the Air Force and moving back home to Minnesota, a close family member was the victim of a violent car-jacking very close to Woodbury.
 Public safety is very personal and important to me, and, according to Article 1, Section 1 of the Minnesota state constitution, “Government is instituted for the security, benefit and protection of the people,” so it is actually the most important role of our state government.
 As such, I will ensure all state law enforcement agencies receive full funding.
-At the local level, I’m very proud of Woodbury’s Police force, and I’m happy to see they just hired another two outstanding officers.
+Our law enforcement officers deserve to have the best training and equipment to serve and protect.
+Priority #1.
+Period.

 How would you work to improve transportation options in the district/state, including improved safety for transit riders, pedestrian/bike, and drivers alike?

-I believe the East Metro already has many fine options for these modes of transportation, and with the new bus line coming to Woodbury it’s far more enhanced than ever.
-I will always work to improve safety in transportation, and I would like to see a more stable, and predictable, funding stream for our infrastructure projects, as opposed to the lean years versus big years of road construction.
-We all know that every bridge and highway has a lifespan, so with deliberate planning, we should be able to break the cycle of peaks and valleys in a very bipartisan fashion.
+I believe the East Metro already has many fine options for these modes of transportation, and we now have the Gold Line, so it’s more enhanced than ever.
+I will always work to improve safety in transportation, and I would like to see a more stable, and predictable, funding stream for our infrastructure projects, as opposed to the lean years versus big years of road construction spending.
+We all know that all bridges and highways have lifespans, so with deliberate planning, we should be able to break the spending cycle of peaks and valleys in a very bipartisan fashion.

 What ideas do you have to address housing shortages and affordability?

 Encourage affordability through reducing taxes and allowing families to have more disposable income.
-Period.
-There are numerous issues regarding high costs in the East Metro, but many are caused by macro inflationary pressures of printing and spending too much at the federal level.
-In Minnesota, I will focus on the local level and try to help all Minnesota taxpayers keep more take-home pay to help afford housing.
-The last legislative session completely failed in helping to keep all costs low, as they increased the budget by 40%, didn’t return the surplus to taxpayers (many who desperately needed relief), and yet still ended up raising many taxes, as discussed earlier.
+I would like to focus on the local level and try to help Minnesota families keep more take-home pay to help afford housing.
+The last legislative session completely failed in helping to keep all costs low, as they increased the budget by 40%, didn’t return the $18 Billion surplus to taxpayers (many who desperately needed relief), and yet still ended up raising many additional taxes.
 It’s truly remarkable how the taxpayers were completely ignored the past two years, considering the Minnesota legislature had the most perfect opportunity to provide relief to so many.
 I want to shift focus to working families and small businesses.
-They have been burdened tremendously these past few years, and it will only worsen with the additional tax increases that are looming as a result of the 2023-2024 legislative session.

 Email: [email protected]